Ready for a fun craft that can be made in minutes? Here’s how to make paper pinwheels for your next craft day, party or special celebration!

-- Starting at a corner, cut the paper up to about a half an inch from the dot.
+Cut the paper from each corner up to about an inch from the center.

 How cute would a bunch of paper pinwheels look sitting in a vase with flowers?
 You could even make some mini ones to use as cupcake toppers!
 There are just so many fun ways to use these pinwheels.